devinkr/js-data-types/readme.md

 ### Semicolons

 - Semicolons can be put at the end of each line.
-- We don't recommend using them, but if you do be consistent!
+- We recommend using them consistently throughout this course!
-- The only catch with not using semicolons is that you shouldn't start a line of code with `(`, `[`, or a backtick (`).
 - References:
   - [JavaScript Semicolon Insertion](http://inimino.org/~inimino/blog/javascript_semicolons)
   - [Are Semicolons Necessary in JavaScript](https://www.youtube.com/watch?v=gsfbh17Ax9I)